-From 1 March 2012, only licensed building practitioners will be allowed to carry out or supervise restricted building work.
+From 1 March 2012, only licensed building practitioners are allowed to carry out or supervise restricted building work.
 Therefore, a consent application that involves restricted building work will need to include the names of LBPs carrying out or supervising that work.

 See section 45(1)(e) of the Building Act:

 The Government defines restricted building work as that which includes the design and construction of a house or small- to medium-sized apartment, and which covers:

 Appropriately-licensed LBPs will be responsible for plans and specifications used in a consent application for restricted building work.
 See section 45(2)-(4) of the Building Act.

 For homeowners who would like more information about licensed building practitioners, see:

 For those in the building industry who would like more information about restricted building work, see: